 We are a research team from the Behavioural Science Institute (BSI) at Radboud University, and we warmly invite you to participate in a free mindfulness-based intervention as part of our scientific research.
-This study is embedded within the Substance use, Addiction & Food (SAF) group at the BSI and is part of the PhD project “Unhealthy Eating Among University Students: Downregulating Automatic Processes.”
-The project is supervised by Prof. Dr. Jacqueline M. Vink, Dr. Junilla K. Larsen, and Dr. Sandra Thijssen.
+This study is embedded within the Substance use, Addiction & Food (SAF) group at the BSI and is part of the PhD project “Unhealthy Eating Among Young adults: Downregulating Automatic Processes.”

 The group intervention will be delivered by two master’s-level researchers trained by Eric Garland, the developer of MORE.